teusink/Home-Security-by-Pi/4-Maintenance.md

 ## OpenVPN
 OpenVPN has unattended upgrades and it upgrades itself.
 No further configuration required here.

+## Package Integrity issues
+I faced some package integrity issues after an upgrade.
+You can fix thos with the following command:
+- `sudo apt-get install --reinstall <packagename> <packagename>`

+That way the package are reinstalled, no matter you have the latest version or not.

 # Done
 - This part is done now, so do a reboot now: `sudo reboot`